alanng10/class-lang/Docue/Article/Single/a.md

 The TypeName can be either IntTypeName or StructTypeName.

 Struct fields or local vars that are arrays, are 1 dimensional arrays.

+Calculate memory index with int type operate lang elements is enough element to do any calculate of memory index.